tiagojsag/playbook/guidelines/sick-leave.md

-The next step should be using the “I’m sick” workflow option :zap:, using the workflow found on the left-hand side of the message box at the #general channel.
+The next step should be using the “I’m sick” workflow option, using the workflow found on the left-hand side of the message box at the #general channel.

-Also, update your slack status with the sick emoji :face_with_thermometer: `:face_with_thermometer:`.
+Also, update your slack status with the sick emoji `:face_with_thermometer:`.
 This will be helpful for anyone trying to contact you that missed the previous steps.